Presidential system: Checks and balances

 Separation of powers is sometimes held up as an advantage, in that each branch may scrutinize the actions of the other.
-This is in contrast with a parliamentary system, where legislature that also serves as the executive won't scrutinize its own actions.
-Writing about the Watergate scandal, former British MP Woodrow Wyatt said "don't think a Watergate couldn't happen here, you just wouldn't hear about it."
+This is in contrast with a parliamentary system, where the majority party in the legislature that also serves as the executive is unlikely to scrutinize its actions.
+Writing about the Watergate scandal, former British MP Woodrow Wyatt said, "Don't think a Watergate couldn't happen here, you just wouldn't hear about it."
 The extent of this effect is debated.
 Some commentators argue that the effect is mitigated when the president's party is in power, while others note that party discipline is not as strictly enforced in presidential systems.

-Another stated benefit of the separation of powers is the ability of the legislature to enforce limits on the powers of the executive.
-In a parliamentary system, if important legislation proposed by the incumbent prime minister and his cabinet is "voted down" by a majority of the members of parliament then it is considered a vote of no confidence.
-Given the severe consequences of a no confidence vote, the executive has wide latitude to act without restraint and exercise control over the legislature.
-The presidential system has no such mechanism, and the legislature has little incentive to appease the president beyond saving face.
+James Wilson's theories

+James Wilson, who advocated for a presidential system at the constitutional convention, maintained that a single chief executive would provide for greater public accountability than a group and thereby protect against tyranny by making it plain who was responsible for executive actions.
+He also submitted that a singular chief executive was necessary to ensure promptness and consistency and guard against deadlock, which could be essential in times of national emergency.

+Presidential systems are largely able to avoid cabinet crises, due to a unitary executive being solely responsible for running the government.
+This was highlighted by James Wilson, who is quoted below.

 Efficiencies and inefficiencies

-When an action is within the scope of a president's power, a presidential system can respond more rapidly to emerging situations than parliamentary ones.
+When an action is within the scope of a president's power, a presidential system can respond more rapidly to emerging situations than a parliamentary system.
 A prime minister, when taking action, needs to retain the support of the legislature, but a president is often less constrained.
 In Why England Slept, future U.S. president John F. Kennedy argued that British prime ministers Stanley Baldwin and Neville Chamberlain were constrained by the need to maintain the confidence of the Commons.